ros2/ros2_documentation/source/Tutorials/Tf2/Introduction-To-Tf2.rst

          # Clone and build the geometry_tutorials repo using the branch that matches your installation
          git clone https://github.com/ros/geometry_tutorials.git -b ros2

-Additionally, install a ``transforms3d`` package, which provides the quaternion and euler angle transformation functionality.
+Additionally, install a ``transforms3d`` Python package, which provides the quaternion and euler angle transformation functionality for the ``tf_transformations`` package.

 .. code-block:: console